From happy customers

 More on canyon timings

-*The exact meeting point will be sent along with your booking confirmation.
+Please note: The exact meeting point may vary based on your tour operator.
+The final location will be sent along with your booking confirmation.

 no pets allowed inside the canyon.

 • You cannot take big backpacks and luggage with you.
-Only a small handbag is allowed as a carry-on.
+Only a small, clear handbag is allowed as a carry-on.

 • Do not bring tripods, monopods, or selfie sticks with you.

-• You cannot carry food and drinks with you except a bottle of water.
+• You cannot carry food and drinks with you except for a reusable bottle of water.

-• Shooting videos inside the Upper Antelope Canyon is prohibited.
+• Shooting videos and flash photography inside the Upper Antelope Canyon is prohibited.

 • Pets are not allowed to go to the canyon with you.